 - 5TB My Passport for the most economical option for large storage needs

-- 4TB My Passport for Mac is a good option if you want a USB-C cable included, but don't pay extra for it
+- 4TB My Passport for Mac is a good option if you want a USB-C cable included

-I prefer these drives because I like the case design and have had very little reliability issues.
-Out of dozens of drives I bought, I think I've had 2-3 fail on me.
+I prefer these drives because I like the case design and have had very few reliability issues.
+Out of dozens of drives I've purchased, I think I've had 2-3 fail on me.
 Because I have a comprehensive backup plan and the Western Digital 3-year year warranty, I've always had them replaced quickly with a nominal shipping fee.

 A few tips for buying hard drives: